jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Limit on amount
 (2) The amount that may be subtracted from the net income of the consolidated group in the tax year under section ID 2(2) must be no more than the total of—
   (a) the amount of ring-fenced tax loss referred to in subsection (1) that the company could use to reduce its net income in the tax year under section IQ 2 or IQ 3 as applicable, if it were not in the tax year part of a consolidated group; and
-  (b) the amount of ring-fenced tax loss referred to in subsection (1) that the company could group with other companies in the group under section IQ 4 or IQ 5, as applicable, determining—
+  (b) the amount of ring-fenced tax loss referred to in subsection (1) that the company could group with other companies in the group under section IQ 4, determining—
     (i) the net income for each of the companies using the group’s calculation of each company’s net income; and (ii) the maximum amount of tax loss to be made available, ignoring the consolidation of the companies and presuming all steps required under those sections were taken in order for them to apply.
 Relationship with section FM 3